Permissions are set on a form-by-form basis and can only be changed by a form's author or an owner user.

 To edit form permissions

-- As the form author, double-click the form in your lobby to access the form editor.
+As the form author, double-click the form in your Forms Manager to access the form editor.

 Giving another user authorship permission allows them to view, edit, archive, and delete the form as well as view and delete the submissions.
 The new author will also be able to edit permissions moving forward and the previous author will lose these permissions unless they are an Owner.